seek-oss/ensure-gitignore/README.md

 #### comment (?string)

-Appended to each pattern that is being ensured to indicate what is programmatically being controlled.
+Prepended to the list of provided pattens at the bottom of the file, to indicate which patterns are being controlled programmatically.

 ```js
 const ensureGitignore = require('ensure-gitignore');